tagohd/mono/Characters/James Redawić/James's Excuse.md

 lunR: 2
 That seems like a good reason for AL's obsession with the whole saving thing, and this may also be a good start for their individual backstories.
 Why where they evil in the first place?
-Maybe they used some fucked up magic to gain functional immortality (i.e. not aging) and had to sacrifice some innocents to accomplish that.
+Maybe they used [[Longevity (spell)|some fucked up magic to gain functional immortality (i.e. not aging)]] and had to sacrifice some innocents to accomplish that.
 Maybe they used like a prototype-SOUL AMPLIFIER and AL was able to perfect it to the real deal during his stasis?

 #general #james-redawic #unanswered-questions